nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Share.rst

     .. php:method:: getList()

-        Lists the items for the share key.
+        Lists the items of the share.

-        :returns: The list of items for the share key.
+        :returns: The items list of the share.

     .. php:method:: delete()